 Posted by TechInAsia

 Online food ordering site Meican has secured US$10 million in series B funding to help it grow and expand into more cities across China.
-Nokia Growth Partners was the lead investor in Meican this time, along with first-round investors KPCB.
+NGP Capital (Nokia Growth Partners) was the lead investor in Meican this time, along with first-round investors KPCB.